Anne Hathaway

 Anne Hathaway as a child

-In her early childhood, Anne was educated in a Montessori-based child development center before completing her elementary and secondary schooling in Millburn.
-Throughout her school years, she participated in soccer and frequently graced the stage in both school and amateur productions.
-The Paper Mill Playhouse served as her primary theatrical venue at the time; it was originally associated with a local paper mill and later transformed into the State Theatre of New Jersey.
+In early childhood, Anne attended a Montessori-based development center before completing her elementary and high school education in Millburn.
+Throughout school, she played soccer and frequently took the stage in both school and amateur productions.
+The Paper Mill Playhouse was her main theatrical venue at the time—originally connected to a local paper mill, it later became the State Theatre of New Jersey.

 Young Anne Hathaway with her parents and brothers